 Gregory Wilbur is President and Dean of the College, permanent Trustee, and Senior Fellow at New College Franklin.
 He is also the Chief Musician of Cornerstone Presbyterian Church (PCA) and writes and speaks regularly on the arts, worship, and education.
 Mr. Wilbur has composed award-winning works for choir, orchestra, film, and corporate worship as well as commissions.
 He received a B.A. in Music with a minor in English, followed by a M.M. in Composition.

 A returning favorite, Dr. Markos continues to inspire and entertain.
-He is a professor of English and scholar in residence at Houston Baptist University, where he teaches courses on British Romantic and Victorian Poetry and Prose, the Classics, C. S. Lewis and J. R. R. Tolkien, and Art and Film.
-Dr. Markos holds the Robert H. Ray Chair in Humanities and is the author of eighteen books.
+He is a professor of English and scholar in residence at Houston Baptist University, where he holds the Robert H. Ray Chair in Humanities and teaches courses on British Romantic and Victorian Poetry and Prose, the Classics, C. S. Lewis and J. R. R. Tolkien, and Art and Film.
+Dr. Markos is the author of eighteen books, including On the Shoulders of Hobbits: The Road to Virtue with Tolkien and Lewis and From Achilles to Christ: Why Christians Should Read the Pagan Classics.
+A prolific lecturer and writer, he has also written stage adaptations of great works of literature which have been performed off-Broadway and is committed to the concept of the Professor as Public Educator, believing that knowledge must not be walled up in the Academy but must be disseminated to all who have ears to hear.
 He earned a B.A. in English and history and an M.A. and Ph.D. in English.

 As a founder of the movement and pastor of Christ Church in Moscow, Idaho, Douglas Wilson continues to offer fresh insight and provokes us to go further up and further into classical Christian education.
 Find out more: Douglas Wilson on Amazon